VizierDB/web-api-async/doc/configuration.md

 Not all of them are supported by each of the engines.
 Look at the engine specific documentation below.

 - **VIZIERENGINE_BACKEND**: Name of the used backend (CELERY, MULTIPROCESS, or CONTAINER) (DEFAULT: MULTIPROCESS)
-- **VIZIERENGINE_USE_SHORT_IDENTIFIER**: Flag indicationg whether short identifier are used by the viztrail repository
+- **VIZIERENGINE_USE_SHORT_IDENTIFIER**: Flag indicating whether short identifier are used by the viztrail repository
+- **VIZIERENGINE_SYNCHRONOUS**: Colon separated list of package.command strings that identify the commands that are executed synchronously

 ###Development

 - **VIZIERENGINE_DATA_DIR**: Base data directory for the default engine

 ###Celery

 - **VIZIERENGINE_CELERY_ROUTES**: Colon separated list of package.command=queue strings that define routing information for individual commands
 - **CELERY_BROKER_URL**: Url for the celery broker

 Engines: DEV_LOCAL, DEV_CELERY

+### Container

+- **VIZIERENGINE_DATA_DIR**: Base data directory for viztrails and configuration files

 ## Configure the Default Viztrails Repository